codio/knowledge/source/instructors/authoring/guides/custom_button.rst

     {Button Text|custom}(myId)

-If you wish to use a custom event handler to allow students to restore current files and handle other functions, you can do so but you will need to include this code in your custom script
+If you wish to use a custom event handler to allow students to restore current files and handle other functions, you can do so but you will need to include this code in your custom script:

 .. code:: ini